ncats/gsrs-spring-starter/README.md

 However if you made the same request with the same insufficient credentials but this time added the url parameter `error_response=500` the API will return a status code of 500 instead.

+The parameter name is configurable if you change the value of `gsrs.api.errorCodeParameter` in your property file (or conf file).
+By default, it is set as `gsrs.api.errorCodeParameter=error_response`

  ## Testing
    There is a test module called `gsrs-spring-starter-tests` please add this to your maven pom as a test depdendency